-Committee members during the year were Rachel Haworth (Chair from 08.11.23), Nick Baxter (Chair until 08.11.23) and Alison Chmiel.
+Committee members during the year were Rachel Haworth, Nick Baxter and Alison Chmiel.

 Meetings of the Committee were also attended, as appropriate, by the Chief Executive, Finance Director and the Head of HR, who withdraw from the meeting when their own remuneration is being considered, or on request.